Skip to content

 unwrap()

-Unwraps a block of text by joining all lines into a single string.
-Useful for long strings in deeply indented code:
+Joins all lines in a block of text into a single string.
+Useful for long strings in deeply indented code.

 unwrap() example